marcocusano/minecraft-roleplay/README.md

 ## FAQ

 **Which server should I buy?**
 > Of course, it depends on your Project budget and aspectative.
 How many players are you looking to have?
-Are you looking for self-hosted solution (like a VPS or a Dedicated) or a pre-made solution?
+Are you looking for a self-hosted solution (like a VPS or a Dedicated) or a pre-made solution?
 I'm not going to talk about pre-made solutions but self-hosted solutions.
 So, if you've a little budget you actually need a [Single-Server Configuration](#).
 Instead, if you've an higher budget you can try the [Multi-Server Configuration](#).